wilsonmar/LoadRunner/random_birthdate_js/README.md

   }
   ```

-4. Execute the script.
+4.Execute the script.

-5. Notice the Error message on the Replay log.
+5.Notice the Error message on the Replay log.

 ```
 Action.c(3): Error -35052: Step 'web_js_run' requires that JavaScript engine be enabled in the Run-Time Settings  	[MsgId: MERR-35052]